We clocked up 50 days of travel, wow!

 Highlights: The Boston Library, New Years Eve Ice Sculptures in Copley Park, Cheers (where no one knows your name), squirrels in Boston Common, seeing the Blue Man Group at the Charles Playhouse, dining at PJ Chang’s & the Brazilian Steakhouse Fogo de Chao

-A stop-over in Fort Lauderdale prior to boarding for our Caribbean Cruise with the Celebrity Equinox.
-We took a small cabin with a balcony so that we had our own ‘space with a view’.
+Overnight in Fort Lauderdale before boarding our Celebrity Equinox Cruise.
+We had a small cabin with a balcony which meant we had our own ‘space with a view’.

-Exceptional meals in the dining room and the specialty restaurants, great onboard entertainment and fun times at the Martini Bar ensured our time onboard was great fun and relaxing for us all.
+This cruise was one of the best cruises we’ve experienced.
+Exceptional meals in the dining room and the specialty restaurants, great on-board entertainment and fun times at the Martini Bar ensured our time on-board was great fun and relaxing for us both.

 Shore excursions gave us a glimpse into the history of Labadee in Haiti, Falmouth in Jamaica, Georgetown in Grand Cayman and Cozumel in Mexico.